 It’s a word that’s taken on a slew of new connotations in recent years as the “wellness” industry has boomed.
-However, many of those connotations aren’t good or helpful.
+Yet many of those connotations aren’t good or helpful.
 And in many ways, our culture continues to get wellness all wrong.

 Don’t get me wrong—none of these are bad things in and of themselves.
-I’ll be the first to applaud confidence at the gym or to tell you how important I believe that food is—its nourishment, its taste, and (yes) its beauty.
+I’ll be the first to applaud confidence at the gym or to tell you how important I believe that food is—its nourishment, its taste, and even its beauty.
 You’ll also find inspirational quotes from time to time around here, too.

 But when wellness is reduced to looking fit or slim in selfies, to creating unrealistic weight or exercise goals, to cultivating unhealthy fixations on food, or to posting the perfect Instagram photos, something has gone very wrong.